Sword Stained with Royal Blood: Plot summary

-While Yuan sees overthrowing the corrupt Ming government as one of his key priorities, he also recognises that the Manchus in northeast China pose an even greater threat to the Han Chinese nation.
-Eager to prove his loyalty to his fellow Han Chinese, Yuan infiltrates the Manchu capital Mukden and attempts to assassinate the Manchu emperor Huangtaiji, but fails and narrowly escapes.
-Later, despite holding a grudge against the Chongzhen Emperor for his father's wrongful execution, he saves the emperor from a coup launched by a treacherous noble, Prince Hui.
-Around the same time, he meets He Tieshou, one of Prince Hui's allies and the leader of the Five Poisons Cult.
-Yuan succeeds in reforming her and accepts her as his apprentice.
-He also develops romantic relationships with Wen Qingqing and another maiden, Ajiu, who is actually Princess Changping, a daughter of the Chongzhen Emperor.
+Although Yuan's initial focus was on the rebellion, he realises that the Later Jin dynasty poses an even greater threat to the Han Chinese nation.
+He infiltrates Mukden and attempts to assassinate the Manchu ruler Huangtaiji but fails and narrowly escapes.
+Later, despite holding a grudge against the Chongzhen Emperor for his father's death, he saves the emperor from a palace coup staged by a treacherous prince.
+At the same time, he meets He Tieshou, the leader of the evil Five Poisons Cult, and manages to reform her and take her as his apprentice.
+He also gets entangled in a love triangle with Wen Qingqing and Ajiu, who is actually the Chongzhen Emperor's daughter.